Are fresh coffee beans better than coffee capsules? Can coffee capsules make good quality coffee?

 We started out using the Nescafé Dolce Gusto Eclipse which was given to us to review (which you can read here).
 I was very sceptical at first about whether I would enjoy drinking coffee from a coffee capsule, but it didn’t take very long for me to be impressed with the quality of coffee that it could produce.
 Plus, being able to make great coffee within just a few minutes was rather life-changing.

-Very quickly, we fell into the pattern of making our morning coffee on weekdays with the capsule machine, but making our usual filter coffee with our Moccamaster or stovetop pots on the weekends when we had a bit more time.
+Very quickly, we fell into the pattern of making our morning coffee on weekdays with the capsule machine but, on weekends when we had a bit more time, we would freshly grind coffee beans to make filter coffee with our Moccamaster or stovetop pots.

 After about 6 months of using the Nescafé Dolce Gusto Eclipse, we switched to a Nespresso Creatista, a capsule machine which also has a built-in steam wand for frothing milk.
-I have nothing against the Nescafé Dolce Gusto, but we wanted a solution for making coffee AND frothing milk, particularly since we serve the children warm milk every morning at breakfast and our beloved Nespresso Aeroccino Milk Frother had reached the end of its lifespan.
+I have nothing against the Nescafé Dolce Gusto, but we wanted a solution for making coffee AND frothing milk, particularly since we serve the children warm milk every morning at breakfast and our beloved Nespresso Aeroccino Milk Frother had died and needed to be replaced (it was also a bit annoying to clean).

 We love making our filter coffee with the Grossmütter’s Käfeli roasted beans from a local Swiss roastery called Caffé Ferrari, and we find their coffee capsules (which are compatible with Nespresso machines) to also be of excellent quality.